 Mr. Bovender received his bachelor's degree in psychology from Duke in 1967 and his master's degree in hospital administration in 1969.
 Bovender and his wife, Barbara, live in Nashville.
 They have a son, Richard, who received his MBA from the Fuqua School of Business.

 Mr. Bovender received Duke's Distinguished Alumni Award in 2012.
 He is a member of the Duke University Health System Board, and the Board of Visitors at the Fuqua School of Business.
 He previously served on the Divinity School's Board of Visitors and chaired the Divinity School Capital Campaign Committee.

-Mr. Bovender was elected to the Board of Trustees in 2007 and currently serves as vice chair of the Board, chair of the Subcommittee on Trusteeship, member of the Business and Finance Committee, member of the Human Resources Committee and a member of the Executive Committee.
+Mr. Bovender was elected to the Board of Trustees in 2007 and currently serves as vice chair of the Board, chair of the Subcommittee on Trusteeship, member of the Executive Committee, member of the Business and Finance Committee, and a member of the Human Resources Committee.
 He has previously served as chair of the Audit Committee.